Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Acknowledgments

-This research work is supported by the Australian Research Council (ARC) under Grant No. DP220103717, LE220100078, LP170100891 and DP200101374, and is partially supported by the APRC - CityU New Research Initiatives (No.9610565, Start-up Grant for the New Faculty of the City University of Hong Kong), the SIRG - CityU Strategic Interdisciplinary Research Grant (No.7020046, No.7020074), and the CCF-Tencent Open Fund.
+This research work was supported by the Australian Research Council (ARC) under Grant Nos.
+DP220103717, LE220100078, LP170100891 and DP200101374 and was partially supported by the APRC - CityU New Research Initiatives (No. 9610565, Start-up Grant for the New Faculty of the City University of Hong Kong), two SIRG - CityU Strategic Interdisciplinary Research Grants (No. 7020046 and No. 7020074), and the CCF-Tencent Open Fund.

-\begin{IEEEbiography}[{ }]{Haoran Yang} is currently a Ph.D. candidate at Faculty of Engineering and Information Technology, University of Technology Sydney, supervised by Prof. Guandong Xu and Dr. Hongxu Chen.
-He obtained his B.Sc. in computer science and technology and B.Eng.
-Minor in financial engineering at Nanjing University in 2020.
-His research interests include but not limited to graph data mining and its applications, such as graph contrastive learning and recommendation systems.
-He has published several papers in top-tier international conferences in his research areas, including WWW and ICDM, and the best application award paper in ADMA'2022.
-Haoran is also invited to serve as reviewer or PC member of many international conferences and journals, such as WWW, AAAI, CIKM, KDD, PRICAI, IJCNN, ADMA, and World Wide Web Journal, ACM Transactions on Information Systems. \end{IEEEbiography}